Bhanshu/guidepointlab/guidepoint/wp-content/plugins/multilanguage/readme.txt

 = Features =

 * Use as many languages as you want.
-By default, you can choose one of 76 pre-installed languages.
-However, you can add any number of languages to list of pre-installed languages in "include/languages.php" file.
+By default, you can choose one of 87 pre-installed languages.
+However, you can add any number of languages to list of pre-installed languages in "includes/languages.php" file.
 * Add translations for posts, pages, categories, and post tags.
 * The language is either set by the language switcher or by the language code in url (as directory).
 * A customizable language switcher is provided as a widget, which can be displayed in the form of a Drop-down list of languages, Drop-down list of flags icons or Flags icons.
+* Add languages switcher into site menu.
 * Default searching by the language which is currently selected for the site or all available languages.
 * You can determine the priority of language display ​​in the switcher by changing the priority of language display on the plugin settings page.
 * The admin interface is translation-ready.
+* Add links to your current page for each language from your site into the tag <head>.
+* Hide link slug for default language.
+* Displaying availability of translation in the general posts and taxonomies list.

+If you have a feature, suggestion or idea you'd like to see in the plugin, we'd love to hear about it! <a href="http://support.bestwebsoft.com/hc/en-us/requests/new" target="_blank">Suggest a Feature</a>

 = Translation =

+* Czech (cs_CZ) (thanks to <a href="mailto:info@pamadessoft.cz">PaMaDeSSoft</a>, www.pamadessoft.cz)
 * Polish (pl_PL) (thanks to <a href="mailto:emiljo@tlen.pl">Emil Król</a>)
 * Russian (ru_RU)
 * Ukrainian (uk)

-If you would like to create your own language pack or update the existing one, you can send <a href="http://codex.wordpress.org/Translating_WordPress" target="_blank">the text of PO and MO files</a> for <a href="http://support.bestwebsoft.com" target="_blank">BestWebSoft</a> and we'll add it to the plugin.
+Some of these translations are not complete.
+We are constantly adding new features which should be translated.
+If you would like to create your own language pack or update the existing one, you can send <a href="http://codex.wordpress.org/Translating_WordPress" target="_blank">the text of PO and MO files</a> for <a href="http://support.bestwebsoft.com/hc/en-us/requests/new" target="_blank">BestWebSoft</a> and we'll add it to the plugin.
 You can download the latest version of the program for work with PO and MO files <a href="http://www.poedit.net/download.php" target="_blank">Poedit</a>.

 = Technical support =

 Dear users, our plugins are available for free download.
 If you have any questions or recommendations regarding the functionality of our plugins (existing options, new options, current issues), please feel free to contact us.
 Please note that we accept requests in English only.
-All messages in another languages won't be accepted.
+All messages in other languages won't be accepted.

 If you notice any bugs in the plugin's work, you can notify us about it and we'll then investigate and fix the issue.
 Your request should contain URL of the website, issues description and WordPress admin panel credentials.
 Moreover, we can customize the plugin according to your requirements.
 It's a paid service (as a rule it costs $40, but the price can vary depending on the amount of the necessary changes and their complexity).
 Please note that we could also include this or that feature (developed for you) in the next release and then share it with other users.